Can Dogs Eat Tomatoes? The Surprising Truth

 Can Dogs Eat Tomato Leaves and Vines?

-Tomato leaves and vines should always be avoided for dogs.
+Tomato leaves and vines should always be avoided by dogs.
 The leaves, stems, and vines of tomatoes contain high levels of solanine, which is toxic to dogs.

 Solanine is a glycoalkaloid poison found in plants of the nightshade family, which includes tomatoes, potatoes, and eggplants.